The Min Min Lights of Australia: Fact or Fiction?

-Professor Jack Pettigrew (University of Queensland) has seen the lights on a number of occasions.
-He believes that they are an optical effect caused by the reflection of distant lights off the atmosphere under conditions of unusual humidity and says “The Min Min light occurs when light, from a natural or man-made source, is refracted to an observer who is tens, or even hundreds, of kilometres away, by an inverted mirage, or Fata Morgana.
-Named after the Morgan fairy, who was reputed to be able to conjure cities on the surface of the sea ice, the Fata Morgana has a real physical phenomenon, being caused by a temperature inversion." (source: http://www.davidreneke.com)
+Professor Jack Pettigrew of the University of Queensland has seen the lights on a number of occasions.
+He believes that they are an optical effect caused by the reflection of distant lights off the atmosphere under conditions of unusual humidity and says, “The Min Min light occurs when light, from a natural or man-made source, is refracted to an observer who is tens, or even hundreds, of kilometres away, by an inverted mirage, or Fata Morgana.
+Named after the Morgan fairy, who was reputed to be able to conjure cities on the surface of the sea ice, the Fata Morgana has a real physical phenomenon, being caused by a temperature inversion" (source: http://www.davidreneke.com).

 In the dark lonely nights